 The OpenPA Project.
 This is the web's most comprehensive resource on PA-RISC based HP 9000 computers.

-Second Hand HP Equipment:
+Second Hand HP Equipment and Legacy Support:

 Monterey Bay Communications.